zinzloun/Agile-Threat-Model/README.md

 # Simple framework to integrate threat modeling into Agile
 AKA a ethnographic approach to security development
+## Note
+The framework has been generated with the help of ChatGPT

 ## Why
 Bringing threat modeling into Agile using attacker-based user stories can make security risks more visible and manageable during development
 ## How